-How To Ride a Dirt Bike
+How To Ride a Dirt Bike – avoid the 5 most common mistakes!

-Dirt Bike Techniques – the 5 most important.
+How to ride a Dirt Bike Techniques – the 5 most important.

 If you’re learning how to ride a dirt bike you can save yourself a lot of time by avoiding these 5 most common mistakes!
 Everyone knows that bad habits (techniques) are hard to break.
 The smart thing is learning the correct techniques when you begin riding a dirt bike.
 Through my many years of teaching motocross I think the most common and hard to break bad habits are listed below in order from 5 to 1, with number 1 being the most common and hardest to break.

 #5.
-Looking ahead.
+Looking ahead

 I’ve taught hundreds of riders how to ride a dirt bike, who have been riding for more than 5 years and still don’t look far enough ahead, especially in corners.
 The basic rule is to look at the next most important object that’s coming up as early as possible.
 This maybe the beginning of a rut, the entrance of a corner, a big bump, the takeoff of a jump, est. As you’re riding a motocross track your vision is covering the ground just before you go over it.
 You have to focus your vision on certain things of major importance; like mentioned earlier.
 But what can happen to the untrained rider is that they focus their vision on these things too late and/or too long.
 This causes them to ride too close in front of their front fender, which makes them ride the track every ten or twenty feet instead of blending the sections together more smoothly and with better lines.
 I think this practice method of being aware how far you’re looking ahead is one that even the best riders should be aware of and practice.